manujsinghwal/applied-analytics-engineering/analytics-projects/dynamic-excel-dashboard/README.md

-<span style="background-color: lightblue">Marked text</span>
-First Class Handicrafts - Logistics and Supply Chain Tracking Dashboard
+# First Class Handicrafts - Logistics and Supply Chain Tracking Dashboard

 ### Project Overview
 This project involves building a dynamic Excel dashboard to track the operational efficiency and the performance of various carriers used by First Class Handicrafts, a small handicraft company based in Delhi, India.
 The dashboard provides real-time insights into shipment deliveries, delays, and performance comparisons across multiple carriers.